walac/walac.github.io/_posts/2026-08-20-jumplabels.md

 variants, which skip this) the function reads back what it just wrote and `memcmp`s it against what was intended.
-Any mismatch is a [`BUG()`](https://elixir.bootlin.com/linux/v7.2/source/arch/x86/include/asm/bug.h#L114): a mechanism whose entire premise is “the bytes we write are exactly the bytes we meant to write” cannot be allowed to fail silently — a loud crash is the only honest response:
+Any mismatch is a [`BUG()`](https://elixir.bootlin.com/linux/v7.2/source/arch/x86/include/asm/bug.h#L114): a silent failure here would leave the CPU executing bytes the patcher did not mean to write.

 ``` c
 pte_clear(text_poke_mm, text_poke_mm_addr, ptep);